Board Of Directors

 Kayla Blok

-Kayla is a lifelong community volunteer and strives to be an agent for positive social change in her personal and professional lives.
-She is the Director of SFU Sustainability at Simon Fraser University where her work is focused institution wide climate action strategies and plans, governance and organizational structures, and embedding sustainability into the core business functions and community at SFU.
-She believes in climate and social justice and endeavors to ensure that equity and decolonizing principles and practices are at the center of all decisions and solution pathways.
+Kayla is a lifelong community volunteer; her first volunteer role was at eight years of age and since then has been driven to be an agent for positive social change in her personal and professional lives.
+She is a Director in the Sustainability and Climate Office at Simon Fraser University.
 Kayla holds a Hon.
-BSc in Environmental Science and Economics from Dalhousie University and has training in leadership, change management, and EDI.
-Kayla was introduced to the SCCSS by volunteering at the Food Bank where she experienced the positive impacts that the organization has on the Coast community.
+BSc in Environmental Science and Economics from Dalhousie University and has training in leadership, change management, strategic dialogue, and EDI.
+Kayla was introduced to SCCSS by volunteering at the Food Bank where she experienced the lasting positive impacts that the organization has on the Coast community.

-Kayla is a newer Coast resident and lives in xwilkway (Halfmoon Bay) with her partner.
+Kayla lives in xwilkway (Halfmoon Bay) with her partner.
 She is an avid reader, cook, mountain biker, runner, and occasional angler.
-She is honored to serve the Coast community as a member of the Board and can’t wait to collaborate with stakeholders to advance the organization’s mission.
+She is honored to serve the Coast community as a member of the Board and is always eager to collaborate with stakeholders to advance the organization’s mission.

 Kim Fenton